Published: 15 November 2015

 h) 15.2 MHz

-For frequency component of resonant waves and second harmonic waves, although the response in either or direction needs to be investigated respectively, results in both directions are given here as potential supplement.
+For frequency component of resonant waves and second harmonic waves, although the response in either x or y direction needs to be investigated respectively, results in both directions are given here as potential supplement.
 In the case, the difference and sum resonant frequencies are 5.6 MHz and 9.6 MHz respectively, and 4.0 MHz and 15.2 MHz for the second harmonics respectively.
 Five different sets of nonlinearity parameters are applied to provide a comparison, of which one set describes the intact material, and the other four sets characterize ones with fatigue damage at different stages.

-It can be seen in Fig. 5(a) that the amplitude of 5.6 MHz component in the direction reaches maximum near the left end and meantime diminishes approaching the right end, which means that after a transverse resonant wave is actually generated, it propagates towards the left way along the direction the same as that of the primary wave of the larger driving frequency.
+It can be seen in Fig. 5(a) that the amplitude of 5.6 MHz component in the x direction reaches maximum near the left end and meantime diminishes approaching the right end, which means that after a transverse resonant wave is actually generated, it propagates towards the left way along the direction the same as that of the primary wave of the larger driving frequency.
 For the 9.6 MHz component, its amplitude increases only when the wave propagates to the right and two peaks appear round 15 mm and 18 mm respectively (Fig. 5(c)).
 By contrast, it decays as coming close to the left end.
-Fig. 5(b) and 5(d) show amplitudes of the resonant waves in the direction, which manifest a similar variation trend.
+Fig. 5(b) and 5(d) show amplitudes of the resonant waves in the y direction, which manifest a similar variation trend.
 Both of them reach maximum at about 11 mm in the middle of the structure, and decrease when propagating either to the left or right end.
-The peak values of difference and sum frequency cases are nearly the same, and roughly 20 and 70 times of those in the direction, respectively.
+The peak values of difference and sum frequency cases are nearly the same, and roughly 20 and 70 times of those in the x direction, respectively.

-Responses of second harmonic waves are not of main concern here, but as frequency components they are together with resonant waves constituting the whole frequency spectrum, and therefore amplitudes of harmonic components in and directions are also displayed in Fig. 5(e) to 5(h) so that the resonant responses mentioned above can be analyzed by comparing with them.
-It is noted that in the direction, both amplitudes of harmonic waves gradually decrease from the middle interaction zone to the left side where that of the difference frequency resonant wave dominates the whole frequency domain.
-While in the direction, the harmonic components appear more prominent than the resonant ones at most observation points.
+Responses of second harmonic waves are not of main concern here, but as frequency components they are together with resonant waves constituting the whole frequency spectrum, and therefore amplitudes of harmonic components in x and y directions are also displayed in Fig. 5(e) to 5(h) so that the resonant responses mentioned above can be analyzed by comparing with them.
+It is noted that in the x direction, both amplitudes of harmonic waves gradually decrease from the middle interaction zone to the left side where that of the difference frequency resonant wave dominates the whole frequency domain.
+While in the y direction, the harmonic components appear more prominent than the resonant ones at most observation points.

 5. Conclusions